gpilgrim2670/SwimmeR/README.md

   [![Travis build status](https://travis-ci.org/gpilgrim2670/SwimmeR.svg?branch=master)](https://travis-ci.org/gpilgrim2670/SwimmeR)
   <!-- badges: end -->

-'SwimmeR' is intended to assist those working with times from competitive pool swimming races, such as those conducted under the NHFS, NCAA, or FINA.
+`SwimmeR` is intended to assist those working with times from competitive pool swimming races, such as those conducted under the NHFS, NCAA, or FINA.
 For more information please see `vignette("SwimmeR")`.

 # Usage